 Note: Most of the historical accounts of these events refer to the Indians involved as being Apaches because, at that time, all hostile Indians in central Arizona were called Apaches.
 Still, some Anglos knew the Yavapais were different and called them Mohave-Apaches, because their language was similar to that spoken by the Mohave tribe.
 The Yavapai were indeed Yuman speaking people, like their cousins the Mohave, Hualapai, Havasupai, Maricopa, Cocopah, and Yumas.
 The Yavapai were the easternmost tribe of Yuman speakers and the harsh climate and rugged topography of central Arizona dictated their culture.
 The westernmost Apache tribe, the Tonto Apaches, had also learned to survive in this harsh place and so the two groups found much In common, despite their different languages.
 Yavapais and Tonto Apaches cooperated, intermarried and shared the land, the general dividing line between the two being the Mazatzal Mountains.
 The Tontos were given their nickname by other Western Apaches, because the word “tonto” means fool in Spanish and the other Apache tribes in Arizona considered the Tontos fools for acting acting differently from other Apaches.

 The Arizona Historical Society Museum in Tempe has a new exhibit displaying five Medals of Honor awarded to Arizonans.
-They include a medal awarded to an Apache army scout in 1875, and a medal posthumously awarded this year to Army Sergeant Manuel V. Mendoza after a review of military records discovered that he had been denied the award during WWII due to prejudice.
+They include a medal awarded to an Apache army scout in 1875, and a medal posthumously awarded to Army Sergeant Manuel V. Mendoza after a review of military records discovered that he had been denied the award during WWII due to prejudice.